An Uncertain Life

 About the Author

-He continued growing via new experiences like working in inner-city New Orleans and New York City.
-He was challenged over and over again about loving your neighbor.
-Because he did not love himself, he failed many times at this.
-All the while, he tried to overcome liking his attraction to liking men.
-He failed at that as well.
+He continued growing through new experiences like living and working in inner-city New Orleans and New York City.
+He was challenged over and over again by ‘love thy neighbor,’ but because he did not love himself, he failed in this realm many times.
+All the while, he continued fighting his attraction to men.
+As one might expect, he failed here as well.

-The next 13 years he spent in ministry including Kentucky, in former West Germany (in what is now just Germany), New York City, Texas, Tennessee, and eventually back to his hometown of Mobile, Alabama.
-He went to counseling for over a dozen years in every place he lived in an effort to change what God had made.
+Mike spent the next 13 years in ministry in Kentucky, the former West Germany (now Germany), New York City, Texas, Tennessee, and eventually back in his hometown of Mobile, Alabama.
+He went to counseling for over a dozen years in every place he lived in his ongoing effort to change who and what God had made.

 All the while he was slowly transforming from self-loathing to self-acceptance.
-All through his ministry, he witnessed the his beloved Southern Baptist Convention transforming into a more “conservative,” less tolerant, more restrictive denomination where all decision making became top-down.
-He realized that if the leadership knew he was gay he would loose his position regardless of how well he was doing.
-At the urging of friends and colleagues, he resigned from the University, leaving professional ministry behind in 1994.
-Painful as this was, it was necessary.
+Throughout his ministry, Mike witnessed his beloved Southern Baptist Convention transforming into a more “conservative,” less tolerant, more restrictive denomination where all decision making was top-down.
+He realized if leadership knew he was gay he would lose his position regardless of how well he was doing.
+At the urging of friends and colleagues, he resigned from the University leaving professional ministry behind in 1994.
+Painful as this was, it

 Our Team